SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshRouteHeaderMatchMethod.md

 ## SYNOPSIS
 Adds an AWS::AppMesh::Route.HeaderMatchMethod resource property to the template.
-An object representing the method and value to match the header value sent with a request.
+An object that represents the method and value to match with the header value sent in a request.
 Specify one match method.

 ## SYNTAX